RetroPie/RetroPie-Docs/docs/Nintendo-DS.md

 ## BIOS

-The default installation of DraStic includes simulated BIOS files that will work in most situations.
+The default installation of DraStic includes simulated BIOS files that will work in most cases.
 Actual BIOS files (listed above) can be added to
 ```
 /opt/retropie/configs/nds/drastic/system
 ```